 Sitting in the Klang Valley, KL Sentral is a hop, skip, and a jump away.
 It’s also located close to Brickfields/Little India and is within easy reach of the popular KL Bird Park and Butterfly Park KL.

 The trendy residential area has two very different sides, making for a rather unique stay.
 You can enjoy exciting street markets and visit diverse places of worship while also making the most of hip cafes, restaurants, and bars and shopping in funky and offbeat boutiques.

-The area is constantly reinventing itself, going through stages of being a vibrant nightlife hub, a café-lover’s paradise, and an arts haven.
+The area is constantly reinventing itself, going through stages of being one of Kuala Lumpur’s nightlife hubs, a café-lover’s paradise, and an arts haven.
 It’s definitely an interesting place!

 Top Things to Do in Bangsar

 – Go shopping at Mid Valley Megamall, An Viet the Gardens Mall, and Bangsar Village.

 – Marvel at the striking temple of Tokong Thean Hou.

 – Visit the nearby Perdana Botanical Garden, which is home to many beautiful flowers and scenic spots where you can relax in nature.